timothyfrasier/Intro/Topic2-Science/boardwork/T2-boardwork.md

 # Boardwork for Day #2 - Science and the Scientific Method

+## Learning Catalytics Test
+Start out the class with the first Learning Catalytics questionnaire

+## Case Studies
 >Draw scientific process on the board, and refer to that as we walk through these

 ## Case Study #1: Gastritis